-Combined offering In connection with our preemptive rights offerings, we are also offering an aggregate of 397,442,500 shares of our common stock in separate offerings.
-In these offerings, we will offer shares of our common stock in Chile and shares of our common stock in the form of ADSs in the United States and other jurisdictions outside Chile.
+Combined offering In connection with our preemptive rights offerings, we are also offering Combined offering shares of our shares of our common stock in the United States and in other common stock in Chile and jurisdictions outside of the United States and Chile in the form of ADSs.
 In order to make these shares available for the combined offering our controlling shareholders have indicated their intention to waive their rights to purchase any newly issued shares or treasury shares in the preemptive rights offerings.
 The closing of the combined offering is conditioned on receipt of this waiver.
-Our controlling shareholders are not obligated to waive any of their preemptive rights.

-shareholders receive any consideration for the warver of preemptive rights.
+Our controlling shareholders are not obligated to waive any of their preemptive rights nor will our controlling shareholders receive any consideration for the waiver of preemptive rights.
 Timetable for the preemptive rights offerings Share record date - 11:59 p.m.
-(Santiago, Chile time) December 1, 2005 Commencement date of rights offerings December 7, 2005 Trading of rights expected to commence on the Chilean stock exchanges December 7, 2005 ADS record date - 5:00 p.m.
-(New York City time) December 8, 2005 Commencement date of ADS rights offerings December 9, 2005 ADS rights expiration date - 5:00 p.m.
-(New York City time) December 27, 2005 Rights expiration date - 11:59 p.m.
-(Santiago, Chile time) January 5, 2006 13
+(Santiago, Chile time) .
+2005 Commencement date of rights offerings , 2005 Trading of rights expected to commence on the Chilean stock 2005 exchanges ADS record date - 5:00 p.m.
+(New York City time) Commencement date of ADS rights offerings 2005 , 2005 , 2005 ADS rights expiration date - 5:00 p.m.
+(New York City time) Rights expiration date - 4:30 p.m.
+(Santiago, Chile time) , 2005